PostDispatchInteractive/census-pulse-schools/README.md

 How do I use it?
 ----------------

-The scripts in this repo require the use of Python 3.9, as well as the [agate](https://agate.readthedocs.io/en/latest/) data analysis library.
+The scripts in this repo require the use of Python 3.8 or higher, as well as the [agate](https://agate.readthedocs.io/en/latest/) data analysis library.

 Use `pip install -r requirements3.txt` to install the necessary libraries into your environment (or virtual environment).